 MySQL on GNU/Linux appears to be able to either run multiple processes, or one process and multiple threads.
 We’ve noticed a significant CPU penalty for multiple processes, probably from the context switching overhead.
 The trouble was, one of our servers wouldn’t use threads; it wanted to use multiple processes.
 This article explains how we got it to use threads instead.

 top, but the master had dozens.
-My co-worker speculated that the single process on the slave might have been running many threads, which have so much less context-switching overhead that it could have caused the difference.
+My co-worker speculated that the single process on the replica might have been running many threads, which have so much less context-switching overhead that it could have caused the difference.
 Indeed, I was able to toggle the display of threads in

 top with the H key, and could see each connection being handled by a thread.

 Another clue was running